Front Headshot

 “Dominik Belavy plays a noble Aeneas whose dark voice and minimalist interpretation convinced.
 His colorful timbre is particularly evident in the confrontation with Dido” —(Olyrix)

-ON DOMINIK’S RECENT DEBUT IN PURCELL’S DIDO AND AENEAS:
+ON DOMINIK’S DEBUT IN PURCELL’S DIDO AND AENEAS:

-ON THE RECENT WORLD-PREMIERE OF SWEET POTATO KICKS THE SUN:
+ON THE WORLD-PREMIERE OF SWEET POTATO KICKS THE SUN:

 Press